ranja-sarkar/stats/README.md

 ![image](https://user-images.githubusercontent.com/101544669/172352049-a691a986-560c-42fe-bae3-cd4fa899a38f.png)

+There are **power transformations** that variables need to undergo if they follow either right-skewed or left-skewed distributions.

 **MEASURES OF DISPERSION**: Range, quartile deviation and interquartile range (quartile deviation is half of the interquartile range),
 			variance, standard deviation